Last updated 29th August 2019

-There are several e-bulletins produced at the Diocesan Offices for sending to parishes.
+There are several e-bulletins produced at the Diocesan Offices for sending to parishes, with varying frequencies.

 'Communications Update' meanwhile is monthly and is sent to all Clergy and Parish Officers.